 Education is a huge investment, so students have a lot to consider when selecting the right school.
 How much does it cost?
 Who are the most notable alumni?
 What kinds of career opportunities will a degree from this college provide?

 Your marketing programs must answer these questions while also presenting your school as the unique environment it is.
-These higher education marketing strategies will help you increase interest in your school and attract more potential students.
+These college marketing strategies will help you increase interest in your school and attract more potential students.

 Just like each student has different strengths and goals, every school has its own set of opportunities and selling points.
 By focusing on your institution’s strengths, your marketing team can stake out a unique position and attract students who are looking for those particular capabilities—and increase the likelihood of inquiries and applications.